tomrpl/defiscan/src/content/protocols/pooltogether-v5.md

 # Summary

+PoolTogether-V5 is the newest version of the prize savings protocol; where yield on deposits is awarded as random prizes to depositors.
+This version is designed to be a hyperstructure; an autonomous, immutable protocol that can be permissionlessly extended by anyone.

+A prize savings protocol gives users a chance at a large upside without risking their deposit.
+Each day, the yield from deposits is awarded randomly as prizes.
+Users have a chance to win everyone else's yield!

 # Overview

 ## Chain

-This report covers the PoolTogether V5 deployment on the Ethereum chain.
-Ethereum is considered fully decentralized according to this framework.
+PoolTogether V5 is deployed on Ethereum mainnet, it thus receives a Chain risk score of "Low".

 ## Upgradeability

 Permissions in the PoolTogether V5 protocol are fully revoked, the protocol is immutable 🎉

+> ⚠️
-Note that anyone can create a new `PrizeVault` and link it to various, third-party yield sources and utility contracts.
+> Anyone can create a new `PrizeVault` and link it to various, third-party yield sources and utility contracts.
 An attacker could deploy malicious yield sources or utility contracts (e.g., `LiquidationPair` or `Claimer`) through which users' funds or prizes could be lost or stolen.
 However, assessing these risks and possible mitigation measures is outside of the scope of the DeFiScan framework.

-As a result, the protocol earns an Upgradeability score of "Low".
+The protocol earns an Upgradeability risk score of "Low".

 ## Autonomy